HaskellEmbedded/HaskellEmbedded.github.io/drafts/scraps_hodapp.md

 Ion to-do
 ====
 Ion post to-do list
-- I'd like Ion to be on Hackage.
-Does Ion require latest Ivory, or does the Hackage version work fine?
-If Hackage version is fine, then I need not touch Ivory.
-If newer is needed, then perhaps I should get Ivory into NixOS.
 - How do I get a nix specification into 'official' channels?
 - It might be good to get both Ion and Ivory into NixOS.